MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 ```
-9. Now that you have a good detection rule, in the Log window with the query, select the **New alert rule** in the Command Bar.
+9. Now that you have a good detection rule, in the Log window with the query, select the **+ New alert rule** in the Command Bar.
 Then select **Create Azure Sentinel alert**.

 10. This starts our Analytics rule wizard.
 For the General Tab, enter: